-More recently, Trump's Liberation Day tariffs hit global markets hard initially, which was reflected in a considerable widening of EWI's discount.
-However, in the short term, the US seems to have scaled back escalation efforts and markets have partially recovered.
+More recently, Trump's Liberation Day tariffs hit global markets hard initially, which was reflected in a sharp widening of EWI's discount.
+However, for now at least, the US seems to have pulled back from the brink and markets have bounced.
 EWI's discount is now sitting around its five-year average, and as is discussed further below, the trust has been actively repurchasing shares, particularly in June 2025, which saw some 11.7m shares repurchased.
-The combination of this activity and recent performance trends, may be helping to stabilise the discount.
+We think that this, along with a recent improvement in performance, is putting an effective brake on discount widening.